BinaryTarget

 PUBLIC_HEADER_FILES "${public_headers}"

-PRECOMPILED_HEADER_FILE "src/header_pch.h"
+PRECOMPILE_HEADER_FILE "src/header_pch.h"

-DEPENDENCIES "dep_1" "dep_2"
+LINK_LIBRARIES "dep_1" "dep_2"

 )